 As you review competitors’ ads, make a log of what you find.
 It’s probably best to organize your research first by a competitor, then by the ads they’re running, and then by what you notice, and then by what you specifically want to create or test.
 Create a table for each competitor so you can add rows for dates.

-A table like this could be a starting point.
+A table could be a starting point.
 Adapt as necessary, and consider adding another column for screenshots or even captured videos of ads that especially interest you.

 Keeping a log like this takes time, but you don’t have to have a table for every competitor.
 And if you set aside even one hour a week to do a review like this, you’ll have all the new ideas you can handle.